 This is both the expected and the intended behavior.
 Since Shrimpy Pro does not have any concept for why the asset was bought or sold, Shrimpy Pro cannot make a determination for what to do in this situation.
 As a result, the only consistent behavior is to move the funds to the default portfolio.

 2. The exchange incorrectly reports balance information

-Notice: Transfers will always happen to the default portfolio.
+Notice: Transfers will always happen in the form of a deposit to the default portfolio.
 The transfers are not random among portfolios.

 In the following discussion, we will present two possible ways these transfers can happen based on information that is not accurate or not timely.